 The Prophet Joseph Smith revealed a form of ritual cursing similar to the New Testament practice of shaking off the dust of one’s feet.
 It was primarily practiced by missionaries in the wake of rejection and persecution.
 The ritual was rarely reported to have resulted in immediate effect, and it was commonly seen as a designation of destruction at the Second Coming.
 In this interview, author Samuel Weber says that the practice was basically extinct by the early 1900s.

-Read Samuel R. Weber’s full article in Signature Books’ Continuing Revelation: Essays on Doctrine.
+Read the article by Samuel R. Weber in Signature Books’ Continuing Revelation: Essays on Doctrine.